-Each year we care for over 900,000 people who come to us for emergency treatment, planned operations and medical care.
+Each year we care for over two million people who come to us for emergency treatment, planned operations and medical care.
 We are a teaching hospital in partnership with Keele University and we have a patient-centred clinical research facility providing state-of-the-art facilities.
 Our new £370m hospital became fully operational in 2015.
-Development work is continuing at County Hospital.
 For more information on how we fit into the NHS structure, click here.

 University Hospital has two sites: Royal Stoke University Hospital, located in Stoke-on-Trent (shown above), and County Hospital, located in Stafford (below).
 County Hospital was built in 1983.